akyriako/devpod-provider-opentelekomcloud/README.md

 | PROXY_HOST           | false    | SOCKS Host                                        |                              |
 | SOCKS_PORT           | false    | SOCKS v5 Port                                     | 1080                         |

+> [!NOTE]
-**NAT Gateway or EIP?**: If you intend to use a NAT Gateway you should have already created an EIP and insert its ID in `OTC_FLOATINGIP_ID`
+> **NAT Gateway or EIP?**: If you intend to use a NAT Gateway, you should have already created an EIP and insert its ID
-          If not, the provider will take care creating and destroying the necessary EIP needed to access your VM.
+> in `OTC_FLOATINGIP_ID`.
+If not, the provider will take care of creating and destroying the necessary EIP needed to access your VM.

 ## Development